Chapter 13:

 Kasumi felt the wind blow by as something she couldn’t see sailed past her legs and embedded itself into the tree trunk.

 “Ahh!” grunted the guttural voice as the vines on Kasumi’s left leg went slack.
 The other two vines picked up the strain, stretching her like two children fighting over a toy.
-“Don’t move or I’ll rip her in half!” threatened the voice, increasing the pull on Kasumi’s limbs.
+“Don’t move or I’ll rip her in half!” the voice threatened, increasing the pull on Kasumi’s limbs.

-“Agh,” she cried as her shoulder and knee popped, joints extended in ways she’d never experienced before.
+“Agh,” she cried as her shoulder and knee popped, joints extending in ways she’d never experienced before.

 “Stop!” shrieked the modulated voice, panic flooding through the modulation.
 The strain on Kasumi’s body lessened, and she was able to breathe again.